-The Reverse Stock Split is intended to be treated as a "recapitalization" for U.S. federal income tax purposes, and the remainder of this discussion assumes the Reverse Stock Split so qualifies.
-As a result, a U.S. Holder generally should not recognize gain or loss upon the Reverse Stock Split, except with respect to cash received in lieu of a fractional share of our common stock, as discussed below.
-A U.S. Holder's aggregate tax basis in the shares of our common stock received pursuant to the Reverse Stock Split should equal the aggregate tax basis of the shares of our common stock surrendered (excluding any portion of such basis that is allocated to any fractional share of our common stock), and such U.S. Holder's holding period in the shares of our common stock received should include the holding period in the shares of our common stock surrendered.
-Treasury regulations promulgated under the Code provide detailed rules for allocating the tax basis and holding period of the shares of our common stock surrendered to the shares of our common stock split.
-Holder's of shares of our common stock surrendered to a the shares of a surrendered.
-Treasury regulations promulgated under the Code provide detailed rules for allocating the tax basis and holding period of the shares of our common stock surrendered to the shares of our common stock surrendered to the shares of at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.
+The Reverse Stock Split is intended to be treated as a recapitalization for U.S. federal income tax purposes pursuant to Section 368(a)(1)(E) of the Code, and the remainder of this discussion assumes the Reverse Stock Split so qualifies.
+As a result, a U.S. Holder generally should not recognize gain or loss upon the Reverse Stock Split, except potentially with respect to any additional fraction of a share of our common stock received as a result of the issuance of any fractional share of our common stock, as discussed below.
+Subject to the below discussion regarding a U.S. Holder's receipt of a fractional share of our common stock such that, when combined with the fractional share otherwise issuable to such holder as a result of the Reverse Stock Split, equals a whole share of common stock, a U.S. Holder's aggregate tax basis in the shares of our common stock received pursuant to the Reverse Stock Split should equal the aggregate tax basis of the shares of our common stock owned immediately prior to the Reverse Stock Split, and such U.S. Holder's holding period in the shares of our common stock that such U.S. Holder owned immediately prior to the Reverse Stock Split.
+Treasury regulations promulgated under the Code provide detailed rules for allocating the tax basis and holding period of the shares of our common stock acquired on different dates and at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.